As an Amazon Associate we earn from qualifying purchases. The Witty Fish is reader-supported and we hope you love the products we recommend!

 - Acrylic construction is easily scratched

-This Aqueon kit comes with a standard rectangular shaped 10 gal tank.
-While it may not have the interesting design some of you may be looking for, it’s a breeze to clean and maintain.
+This Aqueon glass LED aquarium kit comes with a standard rectangular shaped 10 gal tank.
+While it may not have the interesting design some of you may be looking for, it’s easy to clean and maintain.
+The set up is also very straight forward.

 Your Betta will also be very happy with the more than adequate 10-gallon size.
 The larger 10-gallon size also gives you the option for other tank mates.
 I prefer shrimp in a set up like this.

-This betta fish tank kit comes with all the essentials you will need to get started.
+This betta fish starter kit comes with everything you need.
 This includes a filter, heater, thermometer, hood, LED lights, fish food, and a fishnet.
-A neat feature on the filter provided is an LED that blinks red when it’s time to change the cartridge.
+A neat feature on the 3 stage filtration system provided is an LED that blinks red when it’s time to change the cartridge.
 While a neat feature, some users have questioned the accuracy of this light.
 It may show a needed change far too early.

 While other betta fish tanks don’t come with a heater this one does.
 Depending upon your room temperature though it may be a little underpowered.
 Make sure you pay attention to the tank temperature for the first week or more.
 Remember, bettas need a temperature of around 78 degrees F.